 You can’t go wrong with Template.net’s huge selection.
-There are thousands of options that go way beyond just text documents.
-The site boasts a massive selection of templates, from Instagram posts and pamphlets to YouTube channel art and business plans.
+Thousands of options go way beyond just text documents.
+The site boasts many templates, from Instagram posts and pamphlets to YouTube channel art and business plans.

 A great selection of templates is made free, but some restrictions exist.
 Two subscription options are also available, with the most affordable at $3.99 a month.
 This allows for 100 downloads in any file format and unlimited use of stock images, fonts and artwork.

 Developed for use in Google Docs and Chrome, the site has thousands of free templates covering everything from flyers to restaurant menus to cover letters, press releases, and even funeral programs.
 Browse through and you’ll see which are compatible with Google Docs or Google Slides (Google’s version of PowerPoint).